HarborZeng/gangsutils/README.md

 ## TODO

 - [x] Make I18N private in gangsutils
-- [ ] Change `gangConfig.properties` file name to `gangsutilsConfig.properties` and use yaml instead of properties file
+- [x] Change `gangConfig.properties` file name to `gangsutilsConfig.properties`
+- [ ] Use yaml instead of properties file for configuration
-- [ ] Use system default language and region when `gangsutilsConfig.properties` is overwriten but `default-lang` or `default-region` are missing
+- [x] Use system default language and region when `gangsutilsConfig.properties` is overwriten but `default-lang` or `default-region` are missing
 - [ ] Change `sendRequest`  parameter `queryStrings` to `form`
 - [ ] Extract `.replaceAll("""\e\[[\d;]*[^\d;]""", "")` to a method `stripANSIColor`
 - [ ] Change `BaseLogger` `defaultLogDest` to `PRINTLN_LOGGER` to test whether `enabled` parameter works when logger is got by `GangLogger.getLogger`